ncatlab/nlab-content/pages/1/9/9/0/991/content.md

 category theory, studied, again in the 1930s, the formal properties of inverse systems of polyhedra and maps between them and his student Christie looked at the homotopy groups in this setting.

-* see [[?ech cohomology]] and [[?ech homotopy]] for more on this.
+* see [[Čech cohomology]] and [[Čech homotopy]] for more on this.

 ### Shape theory as a &#268;ech homotopy theory ###

 Borsuk (1968) developed [[shape theory]], which although initially very geometric in flavour turned out also to be described in terms of Christie's theory of the "&#268;ech extensions" of homotopy theory.

 The first papers on this approach were by [[Tim Porter]].
-They used the [[Vietoris complex]] of a space relative to an open cover as well as the [[?ech complex]] itself.
+They used the [[Vietoris complex]] of a space relative to an open cover as well as the [[Čech complex]] itself.
 (By [[Dowker's Theorem]] the two complexes give the same information up to homotopy, but the [[Vietoris complex]] is a functor on the category of covers, having values in the category of simplicial sets, whilst the &#268;ech complex does not give so nice a structure as most naturally it takes values in the homotopy category of simplicial sets.
 In fact, that functor can be rigidified but this requires a certain amount of work.)

 Porter also gave a partial solution to the problem of the stability of a space, that is whether it has the same &#268;ech homotopy as a polyhedron.
 The methods developed for that problem then suggested the existence of a homotopy theory for pro-simplicial sets related to homotopy coherence.
 That observation was also made by Edwards and Hastings, who proposed a strong shape theory based on what they termed [[Steenrod homotopy]].
-This relates to [[Alexander-∞ech duality|Steenrod-Sitnikov homology]].
+This relates to [[Alexander-Čech duality|Steenrod-Sitnikov homology]].

-(See [[shape theory]] and [[?ech homotopy]] for references and more on this area).
+(See [[shape theory]] and [[Čech homotopy]] for references and more on this area).

 ### &#268;ech-like methods in algebraic geometry ###